johncooked/cheeseria/README.md

 ## Overview

-This repository contains the code for the coding challenge.
-The backend will automatically create the first 5 cheeses upon start up with no images.
-Click on the cheese you are interested in and the price calculator will popup.
-Login as Admin using `admin` and `password` to create, update and delete cheeses.
-To add images to the cheeses, use the edit button or you can delete the cheese entry and add it again with the image.
-I've included some images that you can use in `Cheese Images` folder.
+This repository hosts the code for the coding challenge.
+Upon startup, the backend will automatically generate the initial five cheese entries without images.
+Simply click on a cheese to activate the price calculator.
+For administrative access, log in as `admin` with the password `password` to manage cheese entries – create, update, or delete them.
+To attach images to cheeses, either utilize the edit function or delete and re-add the cheese entry with the desired image.
+Feel free to utilize the images provided in the 'Cheese Images' folder.

 ## Tech Stack